Commercial Property Insurance Overview

 The insurer may consider the age of the building, roof, plumbing, electrical wiring and the heating and air conditioning units.
 They consider the condition and location of the property and who occupies it.
 They may refuse to insure certain types of businesses.

 The loss history of the applicant is also considered.
-If the insurer makes an underwriting decision based on adverse information contained on a credit report, they must furnish the insured with a copy of the report or provide the name, address, and telephone number of the reporting agency.
+If the insurer makes an underwriting decision based on adverse information contained in a credit report, they must furnish the insured with a copy of the report or provide the name, address, and telephone number of the reporting agency.

 Make sure your business is properly insured!
 If you have a replacement cost policy and fail to maintain the proper amount of insurance, you may be penalized when filing a claim.
 Make sure your inventory is accurate.
 If the inventory fluctuates during the year, notify your agent.